What animal is depicted on the Welsh flag? National symbols of Wales

 • 19.06.2022

 In general, the whole of Great Britain is characterized by its own unique culture, traditions and symbols.
 The same can be said about the Principality of Wales, because it is an integral part of it.
-At the same time, one cannot fail to note the fact that the use of dragons in paraphernalia has become very popular throughout the region.
+At the same time, one cannot help but note the fact that the use of dragons in paraphernalia has become very popular throughout the region.
 The flag of Wales, the photo of which is located below, was no exception.

 Image and colors